 The contra proferentem rule will often be applied to ambiguous and burdensome terms.
-The rule requires an interpretation against the party who drafted the term.
-As most contracts are a result of negotiations between the parties (where both parties have contributed in the drafting), the application of the rule is in practice limited to interpretation of one party's standard terms.
+It requires an interpretation against the party who drafted the term.
+As most contracts are the result of negotiations between the parties (where both parties have contributed in the drafting), the application of the rule is, in practice, limited to the interpretation of one party's standard terms.

 According to the least burdensome test, an ambiguous term will be interpreted in favour of the offeror.
-Where the contract, for instance, stipulates that the goods cost x kroner per pound, however, the contract is silent on whether this means an English pound (454g) or a Danish pound (500g).
+For instance, if the contract stipulates that the goods cost a certain amount of kroner per pound, the contract is silent on whether this means an English pound (454g) or a Danish pound (500g).
 Applying the least burdensome test, the seller would be able to provide the goods in English pounds.

 To the extent that the agreement does not regulate one or more issues, Danish law applies gap-filling rules.

 The rules that govern the choice of law in contractual disputes are set out in the Rome Convention.
-Owing to its reservation on the legal cooperation within the EU, Denmark is not a party to the Rome I Regulation.
-As such, the law governing the contract will be that of the country that is most closely connected with the contract, see Article 4(1) Rome Convention.
-The presumption is that the law governing the contract will be the law of the place in which the contract is performed (see Article 4(2), or that of the seller's, service provider's or franchisee's habitual residence).
+Owing to its reservation on legal cooperation within the European Union, Denmark is not a party to the Rome I Regulation.
+As such, the law governing the contract will be that of the country that is most closely connected with the contract.2 The presumption is that the law governing the contract will be the law of the place in which the contract is performed or that of the seller's, service provider's or franchisee's habitual residence.3

 i Minimum amounts and thresholds

-However, the digitalisation of cases, which also comprises the small claims, could have the effect that in the future it will become more difficult to conduct these small claims without the assistance of a lawyer.
+The digitalisation of cases, which also comprises small claims, could have the effect that in the future it will become more difficult to conduct these small claims cases without the assistance of a lawyer.

 ii Specialised commercial courts